 Everyone loves clean clothes – and even the best washing machines don’t last forever.
-While there are some washing machines that can push the 14-year limit (based on 1 load of laundry per day, every day of the week), most manufacturers agree that 10 years is likely to be about it for even the best washer.
+While there are some that can push the 14-year limit, most manufacturers agree that 10 years is likely to be about it for even the best washing machines.

-Selecting a washing machine isn’t a particularly fun task, though Consumer Reports (ever the hero when it comes to appliances) does have a buying guide to help you narrow down what’s important.
+Selecting a washing machine isn’t a particularly fun task, though Consumer Reports does have a buying guide to help you narrow down what’s important.

 Generally speaking, however, capacity, energy efficiency, and price seem to be the factors most important to consumers.
-And, although some buyers can be swayed, usually there’s a big preference for front loader or top loader washing machines.
-(That’s before tackling the companion dryer question.)
+And, although some buyers can be swayed, usually there’s a big preference for front load or top load washers.

 While the choices seem unlimited, you’ll find there aren’t that many solid options out there – especially if you have size, budget, or capacity restraints.
 And, incidentally, you’ll find the reason why we’ve managed to keep this list so compact in our #3 Fave.
 While not our absolute fave, it’s abilities may just surprise you.

 So keep reading to find the best washing machines out there.